Skip to main content

 When we convert a decimal to binary, there will be 1 at some location for sure.
 The normalization will keep moving the decimal point to left until it reaches the first 1.

-Finally what's stored is - sign bit + exponent + mantissa (fractional part) only.
+Finally what's stored is - sign bit + exponent + mantissa (binary value after the decimal point) only.
 Here the main assumptions are -

 • The integer part is understood that it's always 1.